 Electric car range

-Most commonly, EV range is between 100 and 300 miles depending on the size and type of car.
+Most commonly, EV range is between 150 and 350 miles for a new or nearly-new model, depending on the size and type of car.
+Older EVs typically have a lower range.

 As battery technology develops, this number is continually improving.
 The Tesla Model S Long Range, for example, boasts an impressive 405-mile range, and many new EVs are rated at over 300 miles.